 A few library options are available to change the behavior of the library.
-You can get a reference to the global library configuration object via the function h5py.get\config().
+You can get a reference to the global library configuration object via the function h5py.get_config().
 This object supports the following attributes:

-- complex\names Set to a 2-tuple of strings (real, imag) to control how complex numbers are saved.
-The default is ('r','i'). - bool\names Booleans are saved as HDF5 enums.
+- complex_names Set to a 2-tuple of strings (real, imag) to control how complex numbers are saved.
+The default is ('r','i'). - bool_names Booleans are saved as HDF5 enums.
 Set this to a 2-tuple of strings (false, true) to control the names used in the enum.
-The default is ("FALSE", "TRUE").
+The default is ("FALSE", "TRUE"). - track_order Whether to track dataset/group/attribute creation order.
+If container creation order is tracked, its links and attributes are iterated in ascending creation order (consistent with dict in Python 3.7+); otherwise in ascending alphanumeric order.
+Global configuration value can be overriden for particular container by specifying track_order argument to h5py.File, h5py.
+Group.create_group(), h5py.Group.create_dataset().
+The default is False.